Reporting

 Look at the templates for building a report using the LINQ Reporting Engine:

-To build a report with LINQ syntax, use the Simple Reporting template and one of the BuildReport methods.
+To build a report with LINQ syntax, use the one of the following JSON, XML, or Class data source as an example, and one of the BuildReport methods:

 {